Originally published Dec 14, 2017. Updated Sep 1, 2021.

-First off, an important question:
+First off, an important question.

 Does your product give you power, or does the market have power over you?

-At a high level, your place on this continuum determines what kind of eCommerce will perform best for you.
+At a high level, your place on this continuum determines what kind of B2B eCommerce strategy will perform best for you.
 A specialized, non-commoditized product allows you to sell on your own terms.
 But the less specialized your product (i.e. the more commoditized it is), the less power you have to control pricing and force customers to use the channel of your choice.

 Of course, if your business is highly diversified, you may have different product lines that fall at different places along this continuum.
 If that’s your company, then diversified digital channels may be the best option.